 Ways to Use Your Australian Working Holiday to Its Full Potential

-These are some personal goals and tactics I’m using.
-It may be helpful to you…
+These are some personal goals and tactics I used that may be helpful to you…

-- I can easily get a tourist visa for Australia, so I’m working while I can legally work, THEN coming back and playing tourist.
-I’m using my visa a bit more wisely this way by saving while I can.
-The name of the game is, “work now, play later.”
+- I can easily get a tourist visa for Australia anytime.
+So I worked while I legally could, THEN I’ll come back and play tourist.
+I’m using my visa a bit more wisely by saving while I can.
+The name of the game is “work now, play later.”

 - Try getting a job as soon as you can.
 You never know how difficult it might be if you wait until the last minute.